Full Policy & Overview of the Conduct Process

 Information about Where & How to Report Sexual Misconduct

-Information about Think About It & Other Prevention and Education Programs
+Information about Voices for Change & Other Prevention and Education Programs

 Seattle University affirms respect, responsibility, and care between all persons.
 Conduct constituting a sexual offense, such as non-consensual sexual intercourse, non-consensual sexual contact, sexual exploitation or sexual assault, will not be tolerated.
 Behavior of this nature is inconsistent with Seattle University values, and is a violation of the Code of Student conduct and University policy.
 Students committing a sexual misconduct in any form can be disciplined under the Code of Student Conduct.
 If you are in need of emergency assistance please call 206-296-5911 to reach our Department of Public Safety or call 911 to reach Seattle Police.